spiresd55/rover/README.md

 (4) Would have seperated the canvas from the lines drawm for the rover component

+## Tech Stack
+(1) Redux

+(2) Redux Form

+(3) Material UI

+(4) React

+(5) React-Reselect

+(6) Sass

+## About the files
+(1) The algorithim for the rover is in ./src/components/compass/roverUtils.js

+(2) There is a reducer for the rover state based on form submits.
+All the reducers and selectors for the app store are within ./src/store

+(3) The redux form to set up the canvas and rover is within ./src/components/form

+(4) The main view is within ./src/views

+(5) The validations for the form is within ./src/components/form/roverFormContainer

+(6) Wrote a helper lib for validating called reduxFormValidator.js.
+This can be found within ./src/components/utils

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).